-Redundancy for Employees
+Redundancy Solicitor for Employees

 I think my redundancy was unfair what can I do?

-Our employment specialist solicitors are skilled at assessing whether employees have been unfairly treated.
+Our employment specialists are skilled at assessing whether employees have been unfairly treated.
 The first phone consultation is completely free and we can discuss your circumstances to ascertain if you have a claim for unfair redundancy.
 We can then meet with you and discuss your circumstances to investigate whether the process was conducted correctly and whether you were selected for the right reasons.
 If it wasn’t we can advise you as to options available to you.

 - Free Redundancy Process Assessment

-- Range of funding options
+- We Can Look Into A Range of funding options For You

-- Prompt Service.
-Speak to a Solicitor Today
+- Speak To A Redundancy Solicitor Today

 Additional Information on Redundancy